patrickdwyer33/Tracking_3d/README.md

 This paper uses a self-supervised model, which is not required in this context.
 So, I simplified it drastically by introducing a manually labeled dataset.
 The dataset consists of 267 sets of 4 images with 8 labeled body parts per image.

-The general idea behind this model is to construct a voxel space consisting of four channels and assign values to voxels in channel i in accordance with the bilinear interpolation of the projection onto camera i.
+The general idea behind this model is to construct a voxel space consisting of four channels and assign values to voxels in channel `i` in accordance with the bilinear interpolation of the projection onto camera `i`.
 This voxel space is then what is passed into the 3d convolutional network which infers 3d points and projects them onto ground truth values.
-Given enough labelled data, which I believe I have provided, and good enough extrinsic camera parameters, I am confident this model will work.
+Given enough labeled data, which I believe I have provided, and good enough extrinsic camera parameters, I am confident this model will work.

 This model may also accept known edge distances if so desired.
 This functionality can be integrated by adding the correct information to [body_parts.json](#body_parts.json).
 The information that currently exists therein is dummy information.

 ### projector.py

 This file is notable even when considered independently of this project.
 It consists primarily of a torch.autograd.Function class called ProjectFunction.
 By far most of the time spent on this project consisted of determining how to correctly incorporate 3d->2d point projection into PyTorch.
-Ultimately, after much trial and error, I decided to piggy back off the functionality provided by OpenCV's ProjectPoints() function.
+Ultimately, after much trial and error, I decided to piggy back off the functionality provided by OpenCV's `ProjectPoints()` function.
 To do this, I wrapped their function within the ProjectFunction class's forward pass, and implemented its associated [vector-Jacobian product](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html) in the backward pass.

 This allows any model I implement in PyTorch that projects to compute the necessary partial derivatives through this projection.
 Wonderfully, OpenCV provides jacobian information with respect to the inputted camera parameters.
 Not wonderfully, it does not provide similar information for the input parameters.
 So, instead of analytically calculating these derivatives, I estimated them numerically.
 This seemed very reasonable to me as minute changes in an inputted 3d point should not result in drastic changes in the resulting projected 2d point.